-- Raise awareness and understanding of mental health services and resources, and work with other levels of government to localise and improve mental health services available to Hepburn Shire residents. - Strengthen partnerships to support education, programs, events and prevention activities that focus on social inclusion, community participation, diversity and inclusion. - Adopt a co-benefit approach to improving mental wellbeing, supporting active living and healthy eating initiatives - Ensure Council services, activities and facilities are accessible and inclusive to remove barriers to participation.
+- Raise awareness and understanding of available mental health services and resources, and advocate to localise, diversify and improve mental health services. - Strengthen partnerships and support education, programs, events and prevention activities that focus on community participation, diversity and inclusion. - Adopt a co-benefit approach to improving mental wellbeing, supporting active living and healthy eating initiatives - Ensure Council services, activities and facilities are diverse, accessible and inclusive to remove barriers to participation.